6.7.11

 JULIE: Wow!
 That’s fantastic!
 Are there some new young ones as well?

 TOYAH: There’s a lot of new young ones.
-For some reason Florence and The Machine have named me as an influence and Marina and The Diamonds and quite a few other people recently have named is as an influence and it’s brought in a very very young audience for me.
+For some reason Florence and The Machine, Marina and The Diamonds and quite a few other people recently have named is as an influence and it’s brought in a very very young audience for me

 JULIE: That’s terrific.
 How do you feel about the old material now?

-TOYAH: It’s fun, I can see why it’s not mainstream!
+TOYAH: It’s fun but I can see why it’s not mainstream!
 But it’s really great to perform live, it gives you something to think about.
 None of it is predictable.
-I did learn to sing within a four bar structure - until about ten years ago I used to sing cross bars and just improvise so to relearn this material and to perform as it was is quite demanding in many ways.
-And the subject matter is quite bleak and gothic so it’s intriguing to perform it now.
+I learned to sing within a four bar structure.
+Until about ten years ago I used to sing cross bars and just improvise so to relearn this material and to perform it as it was is quite demanding in many ways.
+And the subject matter is quite bleak and gothic so it’s intriguing to perform it now

 JULIE: Yes, I’m hoping to come out to that one!